KamiZomby/mySEOblog/content/blog/SEO/DIY-SEO.md

 ---
-author: Kami
+author: Kami Faure
-title: Math Typesetting
+title: Can you do SEO yourself?
 date: 2019-03-08
 description: A brief guide to setup KaTeX
 blog: SEO